Classical Winds and Harmonie Ensemble Workshop

 2015 Tuition and Fees

-Some financial aid is available, based on need.
+Some limited financial aid is available, based on need.

 As part of the application process, participants should submit a CD, DVD, or Web link featuring two contrasting short pieces or excerpts of a one's choice.